geefallon/geefallon/README.md

 - 💞️ I’m looking to collaborate with anyone who can help me!
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I enjoy indulging in the b rated movies with terrible ratings
+- ⚡ Fun fact: I enjoy indulging in b rated movies with terrible ratings

 <!---
 geefallon/geefallon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.